“Religious groups… must adhere to the leadership of the Communist Party of China.”

 President Xi Jinping, April 2016

 Religion is one of the most distinctive and important aspects of Tibet’s unique culture.
 For the Chinese government, however, religion in Tibet is a political and security issue.
-Subduing monasteries, monks and nuns and controlling how Tibetans practice their religion is central to its plans to eliminate Tibetan resistance to its rule.
+Subduing monasteries, monks and nuns and controlling how Tibetans practise their religion is central to its plans to eliminate Tibetan resistance to its rule.

 The US State Department's 2016 report on international religious freedom describes the repression of religious freedom in Tibet as “severe”.
 It records “reports of extrajudicial killings, prolonged detention without trial, torture, and arrests of individuals due to their religious practices”.